tatsuyaSekiguchi/hello-world/README.md

 # hello-world
 test Repojitory
-- this Repojitory created for studing
+- this Repojitory is created for studing